PietPetGit/SteamlessInput/README.md

 Some things it's trying to be:

-1. Turns any gamepad into a Steam Controller — everywhere, not just in Steam.
-Recreates its default desktop bindings (mouse and keyboard control, media keys, Alt+Tab) on any pad, and exposes a virtual Xbox 360 controller so non-Steam games, launchers, and emulators just work — at lower latency than SISR or Viper.
-2. A home for experiments.
-Adds NEW features to the steam controller & Dual shock controller like Trackpad gestures, gyro typing, swipe typing, pinch-to-zoom, timeline scrubbing.
+**1. Turns any gamepad into a Steam Controller.**
+Recreates SteamInput default desktop bindings (mouse, keyboard, media playback control) on any pad, plus Steam Input parity features — button remapping, advanced presses (long/double press, soft pull, mode shift), hotkey chords, and community config imports from SteamInputDB.
+An optional input relay keeps your controller working even in elevated windows (Task Manager, installers, UAC prompts) — something Steam Input can't do.
+So you never lose control when Steam closes, and never have to grab that wireless keyboard again.

+**2. A home for experiments.**
+Adds new features to Steam Controller & DualSense: trackpad gestures (smooth scrolling, tap to click, pinch to zoom, swipe between pages, text wheel selection, timeline scrubbing), an on-screen keyboard with multiple layouts and input methods (gyro typing, swipe typing, touch), and custom skins.

+**3. Living-room couch gaming.**
-3. Living-room couch gaming, Steam & Big Picture launch options, console-like power management, display/audio switching, HDR and Night Light control, media pause, cursor hiding.
+Companion app for Steam & Big Picture launch options and account settings, console-like power management (Sleep Manager), display/audio output switching, HDR and Night Light control, media pause and cursor hiding on launch, and a lock-screen keyboard.

+**4. Exposes a virtual Xbox 360 controller** so non-Steam games, launchers, and emulators just work.